kunalkatara12/CharacterCounter/README.md

 # CharacterCounter

-This a simple character counter.
+This is a simple character counter.